casek/officeora/README.md

 # officeora
-This is the website for Office ORA
+This is the website for Office ORA.